Antarcticsiclepop/left4dead2-choreography-script/documentation/cue.md

 );
 ```

+> There is a bug where **cues** with more criterias will have higher priority when evaluating, it's recommended to keep the same amount of criteras for all `Cue::` objects.

 ## **`::followup()`**

 Using this function will trigger another **concept** after any of its **responses** has successfully prompted.
 Example: